Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 Treatment

-Oral Antibiotics From $1.09 per tab
+Oral Antivirals From $1.09 per tab

 *All prices are NETT and inclusive of GST.